automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Scipionyx.md

 # Scipionyx
-## Description: One of the most perfectly preserved dinosaur fossils ever found.
+## One of the most perfectly preserved dinosaur fossils ever found.